ahigherdesire/MeetCap/README.md

-# MeetCap — Consent-first meeting recorder
+# MeetCapppp - Consent-first meeting recorder

 A modern, privacy-first web/desktop app for recording **your own** Google Meet and Zoom sessions.
-Recording only ever starts after you explicitly click **Start Recording** — never secretly, never automatically.
+Recording only ever starts after you explicitly click **Start Recording** never secretly, never automatically.

 > ⚠️ **Consent matters.** Depending on local laws and workplace policy, you may need
 > participants' consent before recording.
 MeetCap always shows a clear indicator